denwilliams/node-zway/README.md

 ## Events

 The main reason to poll is to receive events.
 The client uses EventEmitter2 that supports wildcard events.
-The event format is `device.commandclass.eventname`.
+The event format is `device_id.command_class_id.eventname`.

 ```js
 deviceApi.on('5.98.*', data => {